 python setup.py install --user

-The libraries can then be used in the same way as those installed using pip.
+The generated MAVLink libraries can then be used in the same way as those installed using pip.

 The pymavlink package includes the dialect-specific generated modules, which provide low-level functionality to encode and decode messages, and apply and check signatures.

-Generally speaking, most developers will use the mavutil module to set up and manage the communication channel (because it makes get started very easy).
-This module provides simple mechanisms for setting up links, sending and receiving messages, and querying some basic autopilot properties (e.g. flight mode).
-It provides access to the dialect module used for encoding/decoding/signing via an attribute (
+Generally speaking, most developers will use the mavutil module to set up and manage the communication channel, because it makes getting started very easy.
+This module provides simple mechanisms for setting up links, sending and receiving messages, and querying some basic autopilot properties such as the currently active flight mode for example.
+It provides access to the dialect module used for encoding, decoding and signing messages via an attribute (

 There are several main caveats to be aware of when using mavutil: